rajkumaar23/vcard-editor/README.md

 ![screenshot](/screenshot.png)

+# instructions

+read the blog post at [https://rajkumaar.co.in/posts/vcard-editor](https://rajkumaar.co.in/posts/vcard-editor).

 # demo

-try it yourself at [https://vcard-editor.rajkumaar.co.in](https://vcard-editor.rajkumaar.co.in)
+try it yourself at [https://vcard-editor.rajkumaar.co.in](https://vcard-editor.rajkumaar.co.in)!

 # development

 there's no JS framework used. everything vanilla!

-- clone the repo
+- `git clone` the repo and `cd` into it
 - `npm i`
 - `npm run dev`